Chapter 1 : Courage

 Right, the cup.
 Neville thought to himself, his stomach sinking even further.
 He allowed himself to block out the words, as the headmaster began speaking.
 He didn't need to hear the standings to know that Gryffindor had come in dead last, thanks to him.
 And it would have to be Slytherin who won, he thought vainly.
 It'd be fine if it had been Hufflepuff, or even Ravenclaw.
 They're all right, but no, it had to be Slytherin.
 He cast a sideways glance to the head table, where Professor Snape, head of Slytherin and bane of Neville's existence was seated, a smug, triumphant smile upon his face.

 The sight made Neville feel slightly ill, and he began to fantasize again about being at home.
-Sure, at home there were lots of chores, no real friends to speak of, and his gran could be a bit frightening, but with luck, she wouldn't hear of his most recent blunder.
+Sure, at home there were lots of chores, no real friends to speak of, and his gran could be a bit frightening, but with luck, she wouldn't hear of his most recent failing.

 Neville was snapped back to reality when a cheer broke out at his own table.
 He glanced around wildly, trying to discover what he had missed.
 From Percy Weasley's shouts and the colour of Ron's face, Neville deduced that Ron had just been awarded a substantial amount of points.
 Neville attempted a smile, but couldn't quite manage it.
 He felt oddly separate from the joy at his table.